 This application can operate with one or two circulation pumps.
 When operating with two circulation pumps, the pumps are controlled alternately, according to a time set-up.
-When a pump is switched ON the controller is waiting for differential pressure (S7 for heating circuit, S8 for DHW circuit) to build up.
+When a pump is switched ON the controller is waiting for differential pressure S7 to build up.
 If differential pressure is not achieved, an alarm is generated and the ECL Comfort controller switches ON the other pump.